 Severity of symptoms vary from a mild cough and runny nose to a high fever, decreased appetite, severe pneumonia, and extreme lethargy.
 Symptoms can persist for weeks.

 If you have a puppy, an elderly or pregnant dog, or a dog that has a chronic illness, you should take extra precautions.

 Dogs can spread the virus even if they don’t appear sick.
 The virus can be spread dog-to-dog or through objects, including dog toys, bowls, and human hands, clothing, and shoes.

 The Best Prevention is Vaccination

-This is particularly important if you plan to board your dog in the near future or send him or her to a grooming or daycare facility.
+This is particularly important if you plan to travel with your dog to a higher risk area, board your dog, or send him or her to a grooming or daycare facility.

-What To Do if You Suspect Your Dog Has the Flu
+What to Do if You Suspect Your Dog Has the Flu

 If your dog develops a cough, nasal discharge, or fever, please call us right away.
 We have developed infectious disease protocols to help protect all our patients, and will advise you regarding how to bring your dog to our office to minimize the risk of infecting other patients.